IBM/aspera-cli/README.md

 ### List of files for transfers

 When uploading, downloading or sending files, the user must specify the list of files to transfer.
-The option to specify the list of files (Extensed value) is `sources`, the default value is `@args`, which means: take remain non used arguments (not starting with `-` as list of files.
+The option to specify the list of files is `sources`, the default value is `@args`, which means: take remain non used arguments (not starting with `-` as list of files.
 So, by default, the list of files to transfer will be simply specified on the command line:

 ```